From £104,0259

 For more than 50 years, the Range Rover has simply done what it does: combine the best off-road ability with a plushness – a theme Land Rover pretty much claims it invented.
 It has, traditionally, been a car you can take anywhere: from checking the fences in the bottom field in the morning, to the market, to a school pick-up, then out for an opera, all in a day.

 The questions are whether that is something it still needs to do today and, if so, just how much car does it take to do it?
-Land Rover sells cars in 130 countries and they all have different ways of doing things – and different amounts of space in which to do it.
-We’re already aware that the latest Range Rover is a big car, more than five metres long and two metres wide across the body even in its more modest forms, which is what we have here.
+Land Rover sells SUVs in 130 countries and they all have different ways of doing things – and different amounts of space in which to do it.
+We’re already aware that the Range Rover is a big car, more than five metres long and two metres wide across the body even in its more modest forms.

-And one can go much further: this is a regular-wheelbase Range Rover but there’s a long one too, and a raft of petrol engines that make a lot more oomph again, before you even get into more bespoke Special Vehicle Operations territory.
-That makes the Range Rover not just a high-end SUV but one that wants to be a luxury car, too.
-We are about to test all those credentials and more in the toughest test in the business.
+And one can go much further: the standard wheelbase car gets four trim levels, the long wheelbase two and the long wheelbase with seven seats two more.
+Plus there are petrol, diesel and plug-in hybrid models to choose from.
+And that's before you even get into more bespoke Special Vehicle Operations territory.
+This makes the Range Rover not just a high-end SUV but one that wants to be a luxury car, too.

 Advertisement